helincesxyz/ha-compiler/README.md

 # ha-compiler

-A compiler for **HA** (Home Automation) — a domain-specific language for writing smart home automation rules in clean, readable syntax.
+A compiler for **HA** (Home Automation):
+A domain-specific language for writing smart home automation rules in clean, readable syntax.

 Every phase of the pipeline is implemented from first principles: scanner → parser → semantic analyzer → Home Assistant YAML codegen.